sysrev/rsr/README.md

----
-output: github_document
----

 # rsr <img src="man/figures/logo.svg" align="right" />
-Tools to access and analyze data generated in sysrev.com projects.
+Tools to create/access/analyze Sysrev data.

 ## Installation
 `rsr` is not yet on CRAN.
 Install with: